retainful/woocommerce/readme.txt

 = 5.
 Can I include a coupon in the cart recovery emails ? = Yes.
 You can include a coupon code to encourage the customers to complete the purchase.
 When the customer clicks the cart recovery link, you can also set the coupon to auto apply in their cart as well.
 This will increase the conversion and grow your revenue.

 = 6.
-When Next Order Coupons will be sent =
+What is a Next Order Coupon in WooCommerce =

-When a customer makes a purchase in your store, he will get a unique, single use coupon for his next purchase.
-This coupon is included right inside the order notification email itself.
-This is because the transactional emails like order notifications have the higher open and conversion rates.
+When a customer makes a purchase in your store, Retainful can generate and send a unique, single use coupon for the next purchase.
+This helps you drive repeat purchases.

 = 7.
 Do I have to pay for support? =
 No. There is no charges for support.